Saša Petricic: Career

 From 1993 to 2001, Petricic covered federal politics, elections and political issues from the Canadian Parliament in Ottawa.
 During that time, he contributed various stories and features to BBC News and CNN.
 He subsequently covered major events and issues from every continent as a CBC correspondent and videojournalist.
 In 2006, Petricic was the first CBC reporter to file stories from Antarctica.
 He covered the 2004 Indian Ocean earthquake and tsunami and genocide in Rwanda, the September 11 attacks on the U.S. and Canada's mission in Afghanistan for CBC News.

 From 2011 to 2015, Petricic was Middle East Correspondent for The National, based in Jerusalem.
 He covered the region's Arab Spring uprisings from Egypt, Libya, Syria and Tunisia.
+Petricic also covered conflicts between Israel and Hamas in Gaza in 2012 and 2014.

 In 2015, Petricic was appointed China Bureau Chief for CBC in Beijing.
 He followed the rise in power of the Chinese Communist Party leader Xi Jinping and a new, more assertive China.
 In the region, he covered standoffs between South Korea and North Korea from both countries, pro-democracy protests in Hong Kong, earthquakes in Nepal and typhoons in the Philippines.
 Petricic chronicled the arrest of Canadians Michael Kovrig, an ex-diplomat, and Michael Spavor, a businessman, by China on espionage charges.
 He also watched the COVID-19 pandemic spread from Wuhan, Hubei, China from its first days.